nservant/HiC-Pro/doc/MANUAL.rst

 A contact map is defined by :

 * A list of genomic intervals related to the specified resolution (BED format).
 * A matrix, stored as standard triplet sparse format (i.e. list format).
 Based on the observation that a contact map is symmetric and usually sparse, only non-zero values are stored for half of the matrix.
 The user can specified if the *'upper'*, *'lower'* or *'complete'* matrix has to be stored.
-The *'asis'* option allows to store the contacts as they are observed from the valid pairs.
+The *'asis'* option allows to store the contacts as they are observed from the valid pairs files.

 ::